LM-SAL/gaussfit-rs/docs/design-notes.rst

 Current Behavior
 ~~~~~~~~~~~~~~~~

-Both backends return ``FLAG_SUCCESS`` for spaxels whose parameters the data do not actually
+Both backends can return ``FLAG_SUCCESS`` for weakly constrained fits, including
-constrain, and the pipeline propagates them into the moments and area statistics: on a real MUSE
-run 8-9 % of spaxels carry a median velocity error of 200-244 km/s while their amplitude is 2.6-3.6
-against 17.8-18.9 overall.
-With ``quality=True`` those spaxels are reported instead of being
-indistinguishable from a good fit: the call appends a ninth column to the result array
+fits to positive noise fluctuations.
+Convergence does not establish a detected
+line or a reliable parameter measurement.
+With ``quality=True``, the spectrum
+entry points append a ninth float32 column (``fit_results[8]``, or
-(``fit_results[8]``, ``fit_results[:, 8]`` for a batch), 0 for failed fits and otherwise a mask of
+``fit_results[:, 8]`` for a batch) reporting three quality bits.
+Failed fits have
-three bits.
+zero quality bits and must be checked separately using column 7.
+The default
+eight-column output and the fitted values are unchanged by enabling quality.

 Bits, not a boolean
 ~~~~~~~~~~~~~~~~~~~

 * **1 (``QUALITY_UNCONSTRAINED``)** -- the velocity error is not smaller than ``2*dv*npix``, or the
   linewidth error is not smaller than ``width_max - width_min``.
-This is the "the data do not determine this parameter" answer.
+This reports a formal error at least as large as a parameter's allowed interval; it is a diagnostic threshold, not a calibrated detection or confidence test.
 * **2 (``QUALITY_ZERO_ERROR``)** -- a formal error is exactly 0.
 The near-singular guard
-  (``src/gaussian.rs``, ``|det| < 1e-30``) returns zeros on near-zero-flux windows, but it is not the only cause: errors also scale with the residuals, so an exact fit can produce zeros with a nonsingular Hessian.
+  (``src/gaussian.rs``, nonfinite determinant or ``|det| < 1e-30``) returns zeros.
+  Nonpositive computed variances also become zero, and residual scaling can produce zeros on an exact fit with a nonsingular matrix.
+The absolute determinant threshold depends on scale; a small determinant alone is not a condition-number test.
 This bit reports the error value, not its cause.
 * **4 (``QUALITY_PEGGED``)** -- a fitted parameter sits exactly on one of its bounds (rmpfit clamps onto the bound exactly, so equality is the test).